 Despite their use in clinical practice, there is a lack of comparative efficacy data for both rituximab and IVIG used as maintenance therapy for gMG.

 3.3.
 Summary and Comment

-An explanation of the ICER Evidence Rating Matrix (Figure 3.1) is provided in Supplement Section D.
+An explanation of the ICER Evidence Rating Matrix (Figure 3.1) is provided in the Supplement.